 The Stony Brook Difference

 The Stony Brook Comprehensive Epilepsy Center is designated by the National Association of Epilepsy Centers (NAEC) as a Level 4 Epilepsy Center.
-To attain a Level 4 accreditation, an epilepsy center must have the professional expertise and facilities to provide the highest level of medical and surgical evaluation and treatment for patients with complex epilepsy.
+To attain this level, an epilepsy center must have the professional expertise and facilities to provide the highest level of medical and surgical evaluation and treatment for patients with complex epilepsy.
 According to NAEC Guidelines, a specialized epilepsy center is defined "to be a program which not only provides routine care to individuals with seizures or epilepsy, but also specializes in providing comprehensive diagnostic and treatment services to individuals with uncontrolled seizures (i.e. intractable or refractory epilepsy)."
 This is important to note because of the 2.7 million American estimated to have some form of epilepsy, approximately 25 to 30 percent do not attain adequate seizure control and suffer from intractable epilepsy.

 At Stony Brook, patients who have persistent, recurrent seizures or those with an unconfirmed seizure diagnosis can benefit from the advanced services and technology that our Level 4 Epilepsy Center offers.
 Our unique capabilities include: